NewSee how

 Apple Pricing Breakdown

 Apple offers several pricing tiers to accommodate different needs and budgets.
-Here's what you can expect to pay.
+Here is what you can expect to pay.

 Apple Pricing Plans